ASSOB is there to assist you in gaining support, transparency and investment in your company.

 For all new investors, once the company's capital raising has been declared "closed", you can list your shares for resale through the ASSOB Secondary Sales System which is located on the Profile page of each company or you can sell them privately.
 We strongly recommend you use the ASSOB Secondary Sales System in order to ensure that the transaction is completed in a professional manner.
 Our service includes the provision of all the necessary forms, the use of a non-statutory trust account and ensuring that the company concerned is properly alerted and that its company secretary or share registrar updates the share register accordingly.
-To list your shares for sale on the ASSOB Secondary Sales system simply contact ASSOB or the Sponsor handling the relevant company.
+To list your shares for sale on the ASSOB Secondary Sales system simply contact ASSOB or the Partner handling the relevant company.

 Can I sell shares I own in other companies through the ASSOB Platform?